PEST ALERT: Japanese beetles have found their way to California!

 Unfortunately, long term copper use can result in a toxic build-up in the soil.
 Treatments should be applied after fall pruning.
 To help an infected tree during the summer, thin fruit later in the season to minimize points of entry for further infection.

 Until recently, it was a common practice to remove the affected leaves in spring.
 Research has not shown this to be effective or even helpful.
 Removing too many leaves reduces photosynthesis and can lead to sunburn damage.
 If you must remove infected leaves, be sure to sanitized your tools between each cut, or you may simply spread the disease.
 A solution of 1 part bleach and 9 parts water can be used, or you can liberally spray your cutters with bathroom cleaner between each cut.
 Also, protect exposed limbs by painting them with a 50:50 solution of water and white latex (not enamel) paint.

 Severely damaged trees may need additional nitrogen later in the growing season.
-Ultimately, they will probably need to be replaced with a more resistant variety.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 Help The Daily Garden grow!
 Click below.